 - Intervention: The Hawai'i Island Family Medicine Residency (HIFMR) program uses an interprofessional team-based approach so residents learn how to care for many types of patients in different healthcare settings.

-Hilo is the largest town on the rural island of Hawaii (also called the Big Island).
+Hilo is the largest community on the rural island of Hawaii (also called the Big Island).
 While the state is attractive to tourists and locals alike, the Big Island struggles to recruit and retain family medicine physicians.
 Geographically and culturally distinct, Hawai'i experiences high rates of complex health issues.
 With limited health infrastructure and workforce pipeline, communities remain underserved.

 Hawai'i Island Family Medicine Residency (HIFMR) began in 2013 with a complement of four residents.
 Fully accredited by the Accreditation Council for Graduate Medical Education (ACGME), HIFMR's team-based model provides a supportive educational environment with a robust community medicine experience with the hope that residents will stay and practice in rural Hawaii after graduation.
-Residents work with other providers such as Advanced Practice Registered Nurses (APRNs), behavioral psychologists, and clinical pharmacists to care for their patients' needs.
+Residents work with other providers such as Advanced Practice Registered Nurses (APRNs), behavioral psychologists, community health workers, and clinical pharmacists to care for their patients' needs.
 Behavioral health is integrated into the primary care setting, allowing for scheduled as well as warm handoff visits.

 With a "grow local" approach to creating a healthcare workforce, HIFMR encourages applicants with ties to Hawaii.
 In the spirit of a multidisciplinary learning environment, the Hilo Medical Center-based program also hosts learners from: